raikuma/OmniGS-fork/README.md

 :exclamation: Though OmniGS has the option to train and test perspective images, there exists some unknown bug for this function (see [Photo-SLAM #24](https://github.com/HuajianUP/Photo-SLAM/issues/24)).
 So we used [the original 3DGS](https://github.com/graphdeco-inria/gaussian-splatting) as the perspective baseline in our paper.

+### View the result
+Need the absolute path of result .ply files.
+See `scripts/view_lonlat.sh` for example.